ubc-systopia/netshaper/evaluation/video_latency/README.md

 ```

 ### Configuration
-The run script for video cliet, [hardware/video_client/run.sh](../../hardware/video_client/run.sh), receives the configuration parameters as arguments.
-This includes, instance number, title of video for logging, interation number, timeout for execution.
+The run script for video client, [hardware/video_client/run.sh](../../hardware/video_client/run.sh), receives the configuration parameters as arguments.
+This includes instance number, title of video for logging, iteration number, execution timeout.

 ## Running the Experiments